csvpath/csvpath/docs/headers.md

 As another example, the name of the second to last column can be found using `column(minus(1))`

+Header values can be tested as a boolean (a Python bool) with the `asbool` qualifier.

 # Examples

 -`#0`
 -`#firstname`
 -`#"All Firstnames"`
 -`end()`
+-`#senior.asbool`

-All of these point to some value or a blank column.
+All of these point to some value in a row or to a blank column.